soryy708/leansql/README.md

 All matching rows will be under `result`.
 If `columns` is `NULL` and `columns_count` is `0`, adds the entire row.
 Otherwise only the columns in `columns`.
 `extra_data` is passed to `condition` as-is for your convenience.
+`result.columns` will contain the ammount of rows matching condition.
+`result.data` will contain a 2D array of the data.

 ---